Yuki-42/echo-api/docs/Security.md

 }
 ```

+Upon initial user registration, they are granted a temporary token that is used to authenticate the user for adding a
+device to their account.
+This token is generated using the same method as the login token, but with a shorter expiry time
+of 5 minutes.
+This token is used to authenticate the user when adding a device to their account.

+If the user does not add a device to their account within the 5 minutes, they will need to log in again to get a new
+token.

 The user_id is the id of the user that is logged in and the device_id is the id of the device that the user is logged in
 on.
 The token is set to expire after 1 week.